 Having said that, here are the problems you’ll encounter.

-Without question, the biggest problem I’ve found in working with Filipinos is their disappearing acts.
-With some VAs, one moment things will be going just fine, but then all of a sudden they’ll stop communicating with you.
-This causes major frustrations to you and your business.
-At one time or another, this will happen to everyone who outsources to the Philippines.
+The biggest problem I’ve found in working with Filipinos is their disappearing acts.
+With some OFSs, one moment things will be going just fine, but then all of a sudden they’ll stop communicating with you.
+This is a frustration that will happen to everyone who outsources to the Philippines, one time or another.

-The main cause for Filipinos disappearing is their tendency to become embarrassed.
-It happens so many times: A Filipino VA will get stuck on an assignment, and they’ll be embarrassed that they don’t know what to do.
+There are many reasons why OFS do the vanishing act.
+As I gather, the leading cause for Filipinos disappearing is their tendency to become embarrassed.
+It happens so many times: An OFS will get stuck on an assignment, and they’ll be too embarrassed that they don’t know what to do.
 They’re too shy to approach you and admit they’re struggling.
 Rather than talk to you about the issue, they’ll avoid you because they’ll think you’ll be upset and fire them.
 They’ll assume that their inability to understand an assignment is their fault.
 Because they’re shy and non-confrontational, they’ll just disappear.

 So what can you do to avoid this problem?